Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 * Log volume can grow very quickly and can add up to significant costs.
   Think about what retention period is useful, perhaps only log `error` level and above in production, refine what’s needed after it’s been developed.
 * Try to enforce the correct level of log throughout your codebase according to something like [this](https://betterstack.com/community/guides/logging/log-levels-explained/).
-  Trace level is useful in development environments, but in production would be far too noisy.
+  `trace` level is useful in development environments, but in production would be far too noisy.
 * At $company there were *many* logs.
   So many error logs that it was impossible to see what was cause for concern, what was mis-labelled, and what was a bug from 4 years ago that no-one cares about.
   Logs, like anything else, must provide *value*.